Write to your MP with our template!

 • Feel free to use as much or as little as you like, but please clarify where possible what YOUR personal experience is with FASD in the second paragraph.

-• Cut and paste the template below into your email to begin, then edit to your liking and hit send when you're ready to go!
+• Cut and paste the template below into your email to begin, then edit to your liking.

 Dear [MP’s name]

-I am a constituent of your electorate and I’m writing to let you know about Fetal Alcohol Spectrum Disorder (FASD).
-You may not realise it, but there are people in your electorate, who are living with FASD and need your help.
+I am a constituent of your electorate and I’m writing to let you know that you may not realise it, but there are people in your electorate who have Fetal Alcohol Spectrum Disorder (FASD) and they, and their families, need your help.

-FASD is estimated to affect to 3-5% of babies born currently in Aotearoa New Zealand.
+FASD is estimated by Te Whatu Ora to affect to 3-5% of babies born currently in Aotearoa New Zealand.
 That’s around eight babies born every day.
-It is more common than Autism Spectrum Disorder, Down syndrome and cerebral palsy combined and as such, it is by far the greatest contributor to neurodisability in Aotearoa.
+It is more common than Autism Spectrum Disorder, Down syndrome and cerebral palsy combined – it is by far the greatest contributor to neurodisability in Aotearoa.

 Tamariki and rangatahi affected by FASD experience physical, behavioural and learning difficulties that affect their interactions within education, health and justice settings throughout their lives.
 Crucially, FASD is still not recognised as a disability eligible for Disability Support Services (DSS), despite its lifelong impact, unless the individual has a proven intellectual disability.